Startup Stock Options 101: A comprehensive guide to start equity including a detailed Equity Checklist.

 Most startup stock options are ISOs.
 Since ISOs have favorable tax treatment, they can only be granted to current employees and can only be exercised for 90 days after an employee stops working at the company.
 Additionally, ISO optionees can only vest $100,000 worth of ISOs in each calendar year.
 If the expiration date is extended beyond 90 days or if any options are vested over the $100,000 limit the options will become NSOs.

 When exercised, ISOs are subject to Alternative Minimum Tax.
-Upon sale, ISOs are taxed based on the difference between the final sale price and the exercise price (exercising does not step up the cost basis).
+Upon sale, ISOs are taxed based on the difference between the final sale price and the strike price (exercising does not step up the cost basis).

 Non-Qualified Stock Options (NSOs or NQSOs)